mrbqble/swe-backend/README.md

 ## 🤝 Contributing

 1. Follow the existing code style (enforced by Ruff)
-2. Write tests for new features
-3. Ensure all tests pass before submitting
-4. Run type checking with mypy
+2. Run type checking with mypy
-5. Follow the API versioning and error response standards
+3. Follow the API versioning and error response standards

 ## 📄 License